Eschatologue/CM_wiki/docs/chr-creation/origin/species/goliath.md

 ### Large Form

 Starting at character level 5, you can change your size to Large as a **:rsc-b: Bonus Action**{.rsc} if you're in big enough space.
 This transformation lasts for 10 minutes or until you end it (no action required).
-For that duration, you have **:d20-adv: Advantage**{.d20} on :d20-check: Strength checks, and your **:rsc-spd: Speed** increases by 10 feet.
+For that duration, you have **:d20-adv: Advantage**{.d20} on :d20-check: Strength checks, and your **:rsc-spd: Speed**{.mv} increases by 10 feet.
 Once you use this trait, you can't use it again until you finish a **:rest-long: Long Rest**.

 ### Powerful Build